-Literature from the following databases was searched: PubMed/ Medline, Scopus, and Google Scholar.
+Literature of the following databases were searched: PubMed/ Medline, Scopus, and Google Scholar.
 References of retrieved articles were searched where applicable.
-Further, the websites of the World Health Organization (WHO), European Centre for Disease Prevention and Control, and Centers for Disease Control and Prevention were searched for relevant keywords.
-A data search was conducted for literature published within the period: 1st January 2022 until 30th September 2022.
+Further, the websites of the WHO, European Centre for Disease Prevention and Control (ECDC), and Centers for Disease Control and Prevention (CDC) were searched for relevant Keywords.
+Data search was conducted for literature published within the period: 1 January 2022 till 30 September 2022.